rust-lang/rust/README.md

 [Contributing.md](Contributing.md).

 We are changing the default style used by rustfmt.
 There is an ongoing [RFC process](https://github.com/rust-lang-nursery/fmt-rfcs).
-The last version using the old style was 0.8.5.
+The last version using the old style was 0.8.6.
 From 0.9 onwards, the RFC style is the default.
 If you want the old style back, you can use [legacy-rustfmt.toml](legacy-rustfmt.toml) as your rustfmt.toml.

-If you want latest and greatest, you should use the [libsyntax](https://github.com/rust-lang-nursery/rustfmt/tree/libsyntax) branch.
-It supports some newer Rust syntax which is missing from master and fixes some bugs.
-However, it links against libsyntax from the Rust compiler, so you must be using a nightly version of Rust to use it.

 ## Quick start